 Our comments section and Swedish forum are moderated on a daily basis.

-The moderators and administrators are volunteers, freelancers or employees, as noted below and on their linked author pages.
-For qualifications see the links under the names below.
-Unless otherwise noted, their main qualification is personal experience with eating a low-carb diet, with some experience coaching others in this.
+The moderators and administrators are volunteers, freelancers, or employees, as noted below and on their linked author pages.
+For qualifications, see the links under the names below.
+Unless otherwise noted, their main qualification is a personal experience with eating a low-carb diet, with some experience coaching others in this.
 They all use their real names.

 List of moderators